-If your child is absent from school, please request assignments for your child.
-Contact the Main Office prior to 10:00 am on the day you wish to have the assignments.
-The assignments may be picked up between 3:15 - 4:00 pm.
+If your child is absent from school you should request assignments for your child.
+Contact the Main Office prior to 10:00 on the day you wish to have the assignments.
+The assignments may be picked up between 3:15 and 4:00.
+Most assignments will be located in Canvas.